Dave Van Horn

-David Kevin Van Horn (born September 17, 1960) is an American baseball coach and former infielder, who is the current head baseball coach of the Arkansas Razorbacks.
+David Kevin Van Horn (born September 17, 1960) is an American college baseball coach and former infielder, who is the head baseball coach of the Arkansas Razorbacks.
+Van Horn won a Division II national title in 1994 while he was the head coach at Central Missouri.

 Playing career

 Born in Stanton, California, Van Horn graduated from Winnetonka High School in Kansas City, Missouri in 1979.
 He then played junior college baseball at McLennan Community College in Texas for two years, earning all-conference and all-region honors as a freshman, while helping the Highlanders finish third in the JUCO World Series.
 His next season brought more individual and team success, as the team finished eighth in the nation and Van Horn earned All American and Region 5 Player of the Year accolades.
 Turning down the Chicago White Sox, who drafted him, he transferred to Arkansas for the 1982 season.

 As a Razorback, Van Horn would earn All-Southwest Conference and SWC Newcomer of the Year awards for his performance.
 He was also recognized as team MVP.
 The Atlanta Braves selected Van Horn in the 10th round, where he would spend his next three years in the minor leagues.